Benefits of Software Asset Management include:

 Software Asset Management (SAM) has become pivotal in contemporary business strategies.

-Our exploration today delves into the multifaceted role of SAM, offering a neutral and comprehensive viewpoint to understand its impact and application.
+Today’s exploration delves into SAM’s multifaceted role, offering a neutral and comprehensive viewpoint on its impact and application.

 - What is SAM?
 SAM refers to the systematic management of software applications within an organization.
 It encompasses the entire lifecycle of software assets, from acquisition and deployment to maintenance and disposal.